ieg-dhr/DigiKAR/DataStructureMAINZ.md

 - carefully analyse cases where middle names might be missing (issue of person disambiguation)
 - watch out for entities that are currently NOT captured in the ontology lists (links below)

+The 1755 Staatskalender data will not be used in the current project phased.

 ![grafik](https://user-images.githubusercontent.com/38257338/225738740-4763cfa5-c418-4c58-aafe-efd0336d0a27.png)

 d) Professors' and students' biographies based on Gutenberg API and Universitätsmatrikel (OCR):